-I held my breath as I looked up and was surprised to find the dome-shaped creature wasn’t there.
-I walked forwards wondering where it had gone.
-Periclum disconnected himself from me and went up the stairs to check the bedroom.
-He then came back with his visor down and his invisibility off.
+I held my breath as I looked up.
+Then almost fell backwards when I realised the dome-shaped creature wasn’t there.
+Periclum was there to save me and pushed me into the flat.
+He then disconnected himself from me and went up the stairs to check the bedroom.
+When he re-emerged from the bedroom, he had his face showing and his invisibility off.
+The door closed behind me.
 “It’s nice here!
 Bit small for an environment, but nice!”
 He seemed happy to be looking around.
 “So is this what it is like to be living on Earth?”
 He continued as he went down the stairs and then opened the fridge.
 I just watched him like I was watching TV, numb to the situation.
 He had pulled out a sandwich and began eating.
-Then looked over in my direction.
-“James, take your cloak off!”
-I looked down at my screen and then without thinking pressed on the button to deactivate the cloak.
-Then I put my visor down.
+“James, take your cloak off!” he said as he looked in my direction.
+I looked down at my screen and then, without thinking, pressed on the button to deactivate the cloak and the other to put my visor up.

 It smelt fresh in there.
 It surprised me.
 Periclum came to me and handed me a sandwich.
 I held it with the suits gloves still on.
 I looked at it confused for a moment and then I looked at him.
 “Where did you get this from?”